 The models above are dedicated hiking packs, but for cold weather or with small children, a simple baby carrier can be ideal.
 The Ergobaby 360 is the classic choice with a comfortable waistband and a number of carrying options for a child.
-For hiking purposes—and when the baby is old enough to hold up their own head—the rear backpack-style position is what we’ve found to be most comfortable on the trail.
-Another plus of the Ergobaby is its compact size which makes it much easier to haul around than a typical child carrier.
+For hiking and travel purposes—and when the baby is old enough to hold up their own head—the rear backpack-style position is what we’ve found to be most comfortable on the move.
+Another plus of the Ergobaby is its compact size, which makes it much easier to haul around than a typical child carrier.

 It shouldn’t come as a surprise that there are a number of downsides with the Ergobaby 360.
 To start, the carrier doesn’t have any frame system, so it’s less comfortable over long distances and doesn’t have any exterior pockets.
-And by keeping the baby close to you, you aren’t able to move as freely and it’s easy to get very sweaty when working hard.
-We’ve found the Ergobaby to be a nice compliment to a true child carrier, but it’s not the single answer for most hiking families.
+And by keeping the baby close to you, you aren’t able to move as freely, and it’s easy to get very sweaty when working hard (the mesh construction helps, but it still runs much warmer than the designs above).
+We’ve found the Ergobaby to be a nice complement to a true child carrier, but it’s not the single answer for most hiking families.